deco3500-2017/Genius/Standups/Standup2.md

-* Things that we done:
+# Things that we done:
-* Things that need to be done next week
+# Things that need to be done before next standup